Loyal Termite and Pest Control wants to share termite prevention tips with our “dog-blog” fans

 • Repair fascia, soffits, and rotted roof shingles.
 Some termites are drawn to deteriorating wood.

 • Keep basements, attics and crawl spaces well ventilated and dry.

 • Maintain a one-inch gap between soil and wood portions of the home.

 • Store firewood at least 20 feet away from the house and 5 inches up off the ground, and inspect it closely before bringing it indoors.

 “Termite damage is usually not covered by homeowners’ insurance policies, so if an infestation is suspected, homeowners should contact a licensed pest control professional in a timely fashion” adds Daddy Nick Lupini.
 “A pest professional will be able to properly identify the termite species and recommend an appropriate course of action.”

 Let me see, will my favorite little jingle fit here?
 Ohh Yaaah!
 Who ya’ gonna’ call?
 Call Loyal!!
 I say, Who ya’ gonna’ call?
 Call Loyal!!
 Nuff said!

 If you have any questions, just give us a call.
 Just a few minutes ago, I overheard Connie Lesko, one of our Administrative Assistants; explain to a potential client what those irritating things were flying around in her house.
 You guessed it; termite swarmers!!

-I’ll bark at you again next week.
+I’ll bark at you again next week; with some more valuable information on our region’s seasonal pest activity.
 Ruff!
 Ruff!